conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Admin web services
 ==================

-Conda-forge is running a webservice on Heroku called `conda-forge-webservices <https://github.com/conda-forge/conda-forge-webservices>`_.
+conda-forge is running a webservice on Heroku called `conda-forge-webservices <https://github.com/conda-forge/conda-forge-webservices>`_.

 The following services are run by default on a feedstock: